 Determination of Valuation of Shares

 In such cases, generally, determination of valuation of shares for the purpose of stamp duty shall be done on the basis of the average market value of shares at the time of transfer or agreed price between the transferor and the transferee of the shares, whichever is high.

 The Share Transfer Procedure of Public Company

-Signatures of the transferor and the transferee of the shares must be witnessed by two witnesses who will also affix their name, address, and signature on the deed.
+- Along with the signatures of the transferor and the transferee, there must be signatures of two witnesses who will also affix their name, address, and signature on the deed.

-The board shall then register the transfer of shares if the documentation with regard to the transfer of shares is in order.
+- The board shall then register the transfer of shares if the documentation with regard to the transfer of shares is in order.
 The board shall register such transfer of shares only after passing a board resolution.

-Share transfer agreement and the executive shareholder agreement shall regulate the relationship between the shareholders.
+- Share transfer agreement and the executive shareholder agreement shall regulate the relationship between the shareholders.

 Further Read: Mode of Issuance of Securities under Companies Act 2013

-Under this section when a company is doing a transfer of shares or other securities through a depository then the details of allotment of shares or securities should be immediately be informed to the depository.
+Under this section when a company is doing a transfer of shares or other securities through a depository, then one should inform the details of allotment of shares or securities immediately to the depository.

-Step 2: Delivery instruction is given to Clearing Corporation (CC) by the clearing member 1 to debit his Clearing Member1 Pool A/c and credit his Clearing Member1 Delivery A/c.
+- Step 2: Delivery instruction is given to Clearing Corporation (CC) by the clearing member 1 to debit his Clearing Member1 Pool A/c and credit his Clearing Member1 Delivery A/c.
 The transfer takes place on the execution date which is mentioned in the instruction.
 Delivery which is supposed to be given to CC instruction will be as per final/ net delivery obligation.

-Step 4: Now, automatic transfer of securities from Clearing Corporation/ Clearinghouse to clearing member 2 pool A/c with Depository Participant 2 (DP 2) at the time of payout takes place and no instruction is required because of the automatic transfer.
+- Step 4: Now, automatic transfer of securities from Clearing Corporation/ Clearinghouse to clearing member 2 pool A/c with Depository Participant 2 (DP 2) at the time of payout takes place and no instruction is required because of the automatic transfer.

-Step 5: Securities are transferred from clearing member2 receipt A/c to clearing member 2 pools A/c.
+- Step 5: Securities are transferred from clearing member2 receipt A/c to clearing member 2 pools A/c.
 Receipt account of clearing members is nothing more than a transit account used for maintaining the audit trail.

-Step 6: Clearing Member 2 gives a delivery instruction to DP 2 to debit his Clearing Member 2 Pool A/c and credit Buying Client A/c with DP 2.
+- Step 6: Clearing Member 2 gives a delivery instruction to DP 2 to debit his Clearing Member 2 Pool A/c and credit Buying Client A/c with DP 2.
 The buyer gives parallel receipt instruction to DP 2 to accept in his account securities transferred from Clearing Member 2 Pool A/c through DP 2 unless he has not given a standing instruction to receive credits to his account.